SINTEF/dlite/storages/python/README.md

 The test_postgresql_storage test require local configurations of the PostgreSQL server.
-The test is only enabled if a file pgconf.h can be found in the source directory with the following content:
+The test is only enabled if a file pgconf.h can be found in the [test-c](test-c) sub-directory with the following content:

     #define HOST "pg_server_host"
     #define USER "my_username"